philou/philou.github.com/source/_posts/2011-12-14-how-to-test-a-class-using-an-implementation-h.markdown

 }

 ```

-<p />And here are tests for other class using it.
-First a simple one :<p />
+And here are tests for other class using it.
+First a simple one :

 ```c#
 [TestFixture]
 public class OrderPresenterAsExecListBuilderTest : ListBuilderContractTest<IExecRowPresenter>